 - You have a valid bank account that is linked with your Aadhaar.

 If you fulfill these requirements, follow these steps to apply for the Atal Pension scheme:

-- Get yourself an APY registration form.
+- Get yourself an atal pension yojana form for registration.
 You can get it online, such as on the Pension Fund Regulatory and Development Authority’s (PFRDA) official website, or at a local branch of a bank that participates in the scheme.

 - Fill up the form.
 It has three sections, namely Section 1, Section 2, and Section 3.
 In the first section, you’ll need to provide basic bank details like the name of the bank, details about the branch, and your bank account number.
 In Section 2, you’ll be asked for your personal details such as your name, age, date of birth (DOB), email ID, mobile number, marital status, the name of your spouse (if married), name of the nominee, and your relationship with the nominee.
 If you’ve chosen a nominee, you’ll also need to mention their DOB and questions like ‘Is the minor a beneficiary of other statutory social security schemes?’ and ‘Is the minor an income taxpayer?’ in the latter part of the form.
 In Section 3, enter the pension amount you want.
 You can select ₹1000/₹2000/₹3000/₹4000/₹5000.

 - Carefully enter all these details and double-check if you’ve done so correctly.
 If everything seems alright, submit the APY registration form at your local bank branch.

 - Now you’ll need to provide your bank account number, Aadhar number, and mobile number.

 - This completes the procedure.
 Your first contribution towards the pension yojana will be debited from your linked bank account at the time of account opening.